 Useful for: splitting out url parameters.

-The exact opposite of text to columns: use this to combine different cells together.
+The exact opposite of text to columns: use concat in Excel to combine different cells together.
 This can be really powerful for a number of reasons, but most often I use it for concatenating URL parameters or combining different keywords / descriptions to build lots of relevant ads all at once in a bulksheet.

 Useful for: combining values to build URL tracking parameters, or creating ads.

 Need to do a VLookup, but need to look up against more than one variable?
 It’s easier than you’d think!
 Just concatenate both variables together to create a ‘key’ and use that to do your lookup.